- Welcome -

 1. Pay attention to your body, even though your chest may ache and you may be trembling with anxiety or sorrow.

 3. Move.
-If you have a practice like yoga or dance or sport exercise, do it.
+If you have a practice like yoga or dance or sports exercise, do it.

 4. If not, simply move.
 Get out of bed or off the couch.

 5. Walk.
-Walk around your home or in your neighborhood or in a park or on the beach.
-When the pandemic passes you can include a museum.
+Walk around your home, in your neighborhood, in a park, or on the beach.
+When the pandemic passes, you can include a museum.

 7. Pay attention to what your body notices.